codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/what-is-the-codefresh-yaml.md

 For example, let's say that you have two freestyle steps:

-1. The first one fills a MySQL server with data
+1. the first one fills a MySQL server with data and
-1. The second one runs integration tests that use the MySQL server
+1. the second one runs integration tests that use the MySQL server.

 Here is the respective pipeline: